Go with Ted

 Charing Cross

-Bon Accord 153 North St, G3 7DAThe original real ale mecca in Glasgow….still going strong.
-Visited 2021.
+The original real ale mecca in Glasgow….still going strong.
+Visited 2024.
 GBG.
 Buses and Rail: Charing X

-State Bar 148 Holland St, G2 4NGWelcoming bar, with a good selection of beers.
-Visited 2021.
+Welcoming bar, with a good selection of beers.
+Visited 2024.
 GBG.Buses and Rail: Charing X

 South Side

 Laurieston Bar 58 Bridge St, G5 9HUUnspoilt 1960s bar just across the river from the city centre, mainly serving Fyne Ales.
 Reputation for good beer is deserved.
 Friendly staff and customers.
-Visited 2022.
+Changed hands in 2024 – new owners have promised not to change the pub.
+Visited 2023.
 GBG.Buses: 3,4,38,57 Subway: Bridge St

 8Laurieston